tradingstrategy-ai/docs/source/glossary.rst

     Volatility

         In :term:`quantitative finance`, volatility refers to the degree of variation or fluctuation in the price of a financial asset over a certain period of time.
 It is often measured by statistical metrics like standard deviation or historical price changes.
 Higher volatility indicates a greater potential for rapid price changes, while lower volatility suggests more stable pricing.
+Sometimes volatility is shortened as "vol" (not to be confused with volme that is similarly shortened).

         Example: If a cryptocurrency experiences rapid price swings within short periods, it is said to have high volatility.